 Squirrel class comprises of Years three and Years four, and covers the Lower Key Stage Two curriculum.
-Our class teacher is Mr. Turner and we are supported by Mrs. Olphin, Mrs. Cutmore and Mrs. Miller.
-In addition to this, Mrs. Cutmore covers Planning, Preparation and Assessment time (PPA) on Tuesday and Friday afternoons.
+Our class teacher is Mr. Turner and we are supported by Mrs. Cutmore and Mrs. Miller.
+In addition to this, Mrs. Cutmore covers Planning, Preparation and Assessment time (PPA) on Tuesday afternoons.

 It has been a busy week in Squirrel Class.
 In literacy the children have been writing instructions on how to bath a stone age animal.
 They used their imaginations with some hilarious results.
 In science Squirrel Class have taken a close look at rocks found in this country.
 They then described them in detail and also sketched them.
 During art they all pretended they were from the stone age and got under the tables to create cave paintings.
 In R.E. they identified some of the important objects found in a synagogue.